D4dx-backend/ward-management/ward-management-system/WARD_VISITS_FIXES_SUMMARY.md

 - ✅ Follow-up tracking with due dates

 **Navigation**:
-- ✅ Added "Ward Visits Record" to ward admin menu
+- ✅ Added "Ward Visits Record" to Ward Incharge menu
 - ✅ Proper icon and positioning in navigation

 ### 2. Coordinator Experience

 **Features**:
 - ✅ Can record their own visits to assigned wards
-- ✅ Can view all visits (both their own and ward admin recorded) for their wards
+- ✅ Can view all visits (both their own and Ward Incharge recorded) for their wards
 - ✅ Hierarchical data display showing visit sources
 - ✅ Enhanced filtering and search capabilities